Frequently Asked Questions (FAQ)

 Q. Is any special permission or visa needed for outside tourists to visit the Kingdom?

-A. No. But it is often good to make some contact with a Biffeche Overseas Office in advance.
-Sénégal does not normally require visas of American or European tourists for stays of less than 30 days.
-Mauritanie does.
+A. No. Sénégal does not normally require visas of American or European tourists for stays of less than 30 days.
+Mauritania does.
 Both require passports.
 All people are welcome in Biffeche.
-As you approach any village in Biffeche, your first act is to check in with the Chef de Village; see the section on Cultural Practices for appropriate customary cadeau (small symbolic gifts and trinkets for the Chef).
+As you approach any village in Biffeche, your first act is to check in with the Chef de Village; see the section on Cultural Practices for appropriate customary cadeaux (small symbolic gifts and trinkets for the Chef).
 Passports of visitors are stamped with a Biffeche "Marque de Visite" once you are in Biffeche.

 Q. How can I obtain CFA money for use in Biffeche?